Anirban166/GSoC21-Tests/README.md

 <img src = "Images/densitypeak.png" width = "100%">

 The same strategy can be applied while creating a custom positioning method for a lineplot:
 - Labelling points at the very beginning is an option, wherein the labels are placed to the left of the first `x` value.
 Since the leftmost value is the smallest `x`, we can subset the data frame and extract `min(x)` to get the point position we require for each group.
-Next, in order to horizontally adjust/position the labels to the left of this point, we just need to set `hjust = 1` within a `transform()` operation on the data frame of labels:
+Next, in order to horizontally adjust the labels to the left of this point, we can set `hjust = 1` within a `transform()` operation on the data frame of labels:
 ```r
 line.startpoint <- function(d, ...) {
   transform(gapply(d, subset, x == min(x)), hjust = 1)
 }
 ```

-- Conversely, labels can be positioned at the end by taking the rightmost/maximum `x` value (i.e. `max(x)`) for each group, and subsequently shifting the label positions towards the right of the endpoint(s) by setting `hjust = 0`:
+- Conversely, labels can be positioned at the end by taking the rightmost/maximum `x` value (i.e. `max(x)`) for each group, and by subsequently shifting the label positions towards the right of the endpoint(s) by setting `hjust = 0`:
 ```r
 line.endpoint <- function(d, ...) {
   transform(gapply(d, subset, x == max(x)), hjust = 0)